Skip to content

 These three qualities will help convince the schools to which you apply that you will be able to contribute in a meaningful way to their profession.

 General information on pursuing a career in medicine is presented every August during orientation by Dr. Denis Larochelle, chair of the Premedical and Predental Advisory Committee and professor of biology.
 Please check out his PowerPoint presentation to get an overview of things you should be thinking about during your college career, and how you can make the most of your undergraduate experience.
-Please fill out this form if you anticipate asking the Committee to write a composite letter on your behalf and to be placed on our email list.
+Please fill out this form if you anticipate pursuing a career in healthcare and to be placed on our email list.
 You can email the form to premed@clarku.edu or drop off the form at Room S228 in the Sackler Sciences Center (slip the form under the door if the office is not open).

 Do you have to be superhuman to become a doctor?
 No. Doctors are real people.
 However, they had to work hard and understand the system along the way to becoming a doctor.
 You will have to as well.
 Understanding how the system works, what is expected of you, and when you should do what will increase your chances of getting accepted to the school of your choice, and will make the whole process much less intimidating.
 Most of you will succeed if you plan early, make a total commitment, and follow our advice.
 It is never too late to start the process, but the sooner you understand what you need to do, the better prepared you will be.